Michael Stonebraker: Life

-Stonebraker grew up in Milton, New Hampshire.
+Stonebraker grew up in Milton Mills, New Hampshire.
 He earned his B.S.E. in electrical engineering from Princeton University in 1965, and his M.S. and Ph.D. from the University of Michigan in 1967 and 1971 respectively.
 His awards include the IEEE John von Neumann Medal and the first SIGMOD Edgar F. Codd Innovations Award.
 In 1994 he was inducted as a Fellow of the Association for Computing Machinery.
 In 1997, he was elected a member of the National Academy of Engineering for the development and commercialization of relational and object-relational database systems.
 In March 2015 it was announced he won the 2014 ACM Turing Award.
 In September 2015, he won the 2015 Commonwealth Award, chosen by council members of MassTLC.

 The Berkeley years (1971–2000)

-Stonebraker joined University of California, Berkeley as an assistant professor in 1971, and taught in the computer science department for twenty-nine years.
+Stonebraker joined University of California, Berkeley, as an assistant professor in 1971, and taught in the computer science department for twenty-nine years.
 It was there that he did his early pioneering work on relational databases.